AI for designers

 What AI tools should designers learn?

 Image models like Midjourney, DALL-E, and Firefly for visuals, plus a general model like ChatGPT or Claude for ideation, copy, briefs, and feedback synthesis.
-The transferable skill is prompt control, which outlasts any single tool — and it's exactly what Iro trains.
+The transferable skill is prompt control, which outlasts any single tool.
+It's exactly what Iro trains.
 Iro's image-generation path goes deeper on visual prompting specifically.

 How do I keep AI images on-brand?